attainu/python-project-amit-kumar-au9/README.md

 6. Search car Slot No. by car color

-7. Search car Slot No. by car Registraion No.
+7. Search car Slot No. by car Registration No.

 Extra Features:

-1. Making it multi floor parking having several floors
+1. Making it multi-floor parking having several floors

-2. Storing entry time of car and email address of car owner
+2. Storing entry time of the car and email address of the car owner

 3. Checking car parking duration while checking the status of Parking Lot

 4. Getting an E-mail notification while leaving the parking lot about your time duration and other details.

+---

 ## EXPLAINING COMMANDS